jsem-nerad/raspi-fm/README.md

 ### Supported devices
-I tested this only on my Pi Zero W, but it should work on most Pi's with WiFi except Pi 5 and 4.
+I tested this only on my Pi Zero W, but it should work on most Raspberry Pi models with Wi-Fi, except the Pi 5 and Pi 4.

 <br>
 <br>